 Note that String implements the Comprable interface, so all you actually have to do is to override the compareTo method.
 You may use any data structure to store the letter frequency information.
 If you cannot write such a class, at least write a compareTo function (that is consistent with the Comparable interface).
 You may assume that this class (or your compareTo method) only deals with lower case letters.
+(Note also that you cannot actually write this legally in Java because the String class is final.)

-Q8.
-The usual procedure for building a heap is $O(n \log n)$ .
-There is a faster procedure that is O(n).
-Is is worth it when you are using heapsort?
+Q8a.
+The usual procedure for building a heap is $O(n \log n)$.
+There is a faster procedure that is O(n); provided that you have all the data to be added to the heap prior beginning the heaps construction.
+Is is worth this faster heap building method when you are using heapsort?
 Explain.